ryangchung/triviafun/README.md

 ## Technology Choices

 To target Android mobile users, I chose Android Studios as the platform as it is the native and recommended way to create apps for Android.
-As Kotlin is the officially supported language by Android, I used it.
+I also chose Kotlin as it is the officially supported language for app development.

 However, if the focus was cross-platform compatibility the better choice would be React Native.